Go Back To Trail Finder

 Nearby Attractions

-• Many tourist features, including Umpherston Sinkhole, Cave Garden and Engelbrecht Cave.
+• Many tourist attractions, including Umpherston Sinkhole, Cave Garden and Engelbrecht Cave

-• Old rail yards have been converted into a landscaped civic centre where community events and markets are held regularly.
+• The railyards have been converted into a landscaped civic centre called Railway Lands

-• The railway station has been restored and is used for community activities.
+• The station has been restored and is used for community activities.

 • The extinct volcanic region of Mount Gambier is less than 2 km south of the trail.
 The crater region contains Blue Lake, Valley Lake, a playground, walking trails and a caravan park.

-The trail runs east-west through the city of Mount Gambier with its focal point being the former rail yards and railway station, which have been transformed into parklands and play areas while retaining much railway memorabilia.
+The trail runs east-west through Mount Gambier, with its focal point being the former railyards and station, which have been transformed into parklands and play areas while retaining railway memorabilia.
+The railway reserve is a wide linear park, so housing is some distance from the shared path.
+At most road crossings, shops, cafes and hotels are easily accessible.

 Section Guides